jokull/orflaedi/README.md

   - see websites above

 In the future it would be good to connect vehicles to electribikereview.com to get frame types, purpose (gravel, city, cargo etc.).
+I scraped the bike brand name too.
+Could add a filter for that to the UI.

 # Deployment

 The project is hosted on Render on `www.orflaedi.is`.
-There is a Scrap spider for each of the retailer websites that is run a few times a day.
+There is a Scrapy spider for each of the retailer websites that is run a few times a day.

 ```bash